 We listen to our users constantly, we need to innovate and provide our clients with the tools they need.
 We have quite few new features coming out next year, targeting more eCommerce clients and professional marketers looking for open and easy to use email marketing automation platform.
 I'm really excited about the future!

 How do you envision email marketing in a few years?
 Do you think any changes are to come?

 There are 2 sides of email marketing.
 The evil one is that marketers ruin everything.
 We are responsible for decreasing open & click rates.
-Email marketing often is considered as advertising channel, not relationship building channel.
+Email marketing often is considered as an advertising channel, not a relationship-building channel.
 We don't respect the email subscribers, sending too many unwanted emails.
 People are becoming immune to straightforward sales & advertising.
 We want more!
 We want to be loved, respected and to get individual attention.